Treasury Management

 Approval Requirements & Oversight

-• Treasuries and funds must maintain a minimum 60% approval threshold to move any assets.
+• Treasuries and working group funds must maintain a minimum 60% approval threshold to move any assets.

 • This applies to all treasuries and funds, including: